 What's so special about the joypad that accompanies the PS5 that Sony has decided to ditch its traditional DualShock naming convention?

 Essentially, while it may not look look it from an initial glance, the DualSense controller is based on the PS4's DualShock 4 - easily the best controller in PlayStation's history so far.

-Yes, the colour might have changed - to a two-tone design - and the bulk seemingly increased and rounded off a little (to, almost, Xbox-form), but the thumbsticks are in the same position and there is still a touchpanel at the top.
+Yes, the colour has changed - to a two-tone design - and the bulk is seemingly increased and rounded off a little (to, almost, Xbox-form), but the thumbsticks are in the same position and there is still a touchpanel at the top.
 A lightbar returns too, albeit either side of the touchpanel rather than on the top.

-As Sony says on its blog, it "adds a variety of powerful sensations you’ll feel when you play, such as the slow grittiness of driving a car through mud".
+As Sony said on its blog, it "adds a variety of powerful sensations you’ll feel when you play, such as the slow grittiness of driving a car through mud".

 Along with haptic feedback, the new controller adopts adaptive triggers for the L2 and R2 buttons.

 These also introduce content-related feedback and finer control, such as when you are pulling the trigger of a gun on screen, or pulling back a bow to fire off an arrow.